shaloo/docs.arcana/docs/howto/wallet_manage_tokens.md

 Add the **Token Contract Address**.
 Once you add the address, the Arcana wallet validates whether it is an ERC-20 standard custom token.
 After the contract is verified, the wallet automatically fetches the **Token Symbol** and the **Token Decimal** values as configured in the custom contract.

 Click **Save** to add the custom token.
-The newly added custom token will show up under the **Token Assets** tab on the wallet screen.
+The newly added custom token will show up under account balance on the main wallet screen.

 <img src="/img/an_wallet_custom_tokens.png" width="200"/><br></br><br></br>